 Manage and analyse your work

 After you’ve produced and distributed your content, it’s time to reap the rewards of your hard work.

 For example, an incredibly valuable insight would be how each topic or area of interest was perceived by your audience.
-Were they engaged more by short video tutorials, how-to articles, comprehensive articles, or a expert advice?
+Were they engaged more by short video tutorials, how-to articles, comprehensive articles, or expert advice?
 It’s important to know this because it shows the direction in which your content activities should be targeted in the future.

+You really need to keep up with analysis and management.
 But analysing with a long-term perspective can be difficult.
 Where do you even start?

 Somewhere in the galaxy (at Sotrender, to be specific ;)) there is an easy way to segment pieces of content which were published on your Facebook Page and analyse them.

 What do you do from here?
 Tag content with appropriate labels and analyse their performance over a relevant period of time.
 Especially keep an eye on how engagement and reach look in each category.
 Sometimes one video may perform worse than an infographic, but the overall performance of video tutorials might still be better than infographics.
 And this is a valuable insight that matters.